0xPolygonMiden/miden-node/docs/external/src/network-operator/bootstrap-and-genesis.md

 from the genesis configuration.
 On official networks, the validators are operated by separate entities from the network operator.

-The `genesis.dat` artifact contains the genesis block followed by its full protocol configuration.
-Bootstrap commands verify that the configuration matches the commitment in the genesis header.
-The node store saves the configuration for lookup by commitment.
-Distribute this complete artifact through the file or hosted URL procedure below.

-Block-only genesis files are not supported.
-Generate the complete artifact and bootstrap into empty data directories.
-Existing databases require a fresh bootstrap; database migration does not recover a missing protocol configuration.

 The genesis block is subsequently made available for official networks at

 ```text